Art New England Editor to Hold Public Interview With Artist of Curiosities Richard Whitten

-On Thursday, April 17, at 5:30 p.m., Editor-in-Chief of Art New England and Independent Curator Judith Tolnick Champa will host a public interview of Whitten inside the gallery where the two will discuss his work, surrounded by Whitten’s paintings, drawings, models, antique toys, mechanical devices and scientific instruments.
+On Thursday, April 17, at 5:30 p.m., Editor-in-Chief of Art New England and Independent Curator Judith Tolnick Champa will host a public interview with Whitten inside the gallery where the two will discuss his work, surrounded by his paintings, drawings, models, antique toys, mechanical devices and scientific instruments.

 In a catalogue essay, Champa wrote: “The overall feeling one leaves his exhibitions with is that of being led on a trip, beautiful but tinged with mystery, by a true master who’s having as much fun as we are.”
 She said, “I am greatly looking forward to exploring his many interests and process in an interview with him.”

 Whitten not only has a fascination with dated toys, he also delights in toying with perception.
 Viewers of his paintings are met with a rich multicolored palette reminiscent of a court jester's vestments.
 Within the paintings are mechanical toys with gears, wheels and pulleys set against Romanesque or Renaissance architecture.
 Through Whitten’s masterful use of trompe l’oeil or “fooling the eye,” viewers are forced to look upon the dream-like scene through portals or framed entrances, yet they are never permitted completely inside but are left to imagine what lurks beyond view.
 The toys point to a forgotten childhood.
 They appear frozen in time, frozen in mid-motion.
 And neither past nor present, real time or dream time, this world or some unknown world, is certain in the mind of the viewer.